- Share The Content Marketing Pyramid: A Strategy For Generating More with Less on Facebook

 - Establish [company] as a leader in [topic]

-After the corporate objectives in place, set specific marketing themes that support these corporate objectives.
-Usually there are two to four global themes set by marketing leadership, each one focusing on key concepts, messages and areas of corporate objectives.
+With the corporate objectives in place, set specific marketing themes to support them.
+Usually there are two to four global themes set by marketing leadership, each one focusing on key concepts, messages, and areas of corporate objectives.

 For instance, if a corporate objective is to increase your company’s share of the mobile market, examples of marketing themes include: